ping2balaji/ai-study/testcodes-ignore/Tshark-commands.md

 4) To convert frames to json and feed it to LLM for analysis: tshark.exe -r .\testcodes-ignore\s1ap-only-10k-pkts.s1ap-only.pcapng -Y "frame.number in {1,2,5,9}" -T json -J ip -J sctp -J s1ap > testcodes-ignore\selected3.json

+or for only s1ap:
+  -> tshark.exe -r .\one-flow.pcap -T json -J s1ap > one-flow.json
+or for having more control we can use jq and filter json fields:
+  -> tshark.exe -r .\one-flow.pcap -T json -J ip -J sctp -J s1ap -w one-flow-filtered.json